 System of Indenture

-An indentured servant or indentured laborer is an employee (indenturee) within a system of unfree labor who is bound by a signed or forced contract (indenture) to work without pay for the owner of the indenture for a period of time.
-The contract often lets the employer sell the labor of an indenturee to a third party.
+An indentured servant or indentured labourer is an employee (indenture) within a system of unfree labour who is bound by a signed or forced contract (indenture) to work without pay for the owner of the indenture for a period of time.
+The contract often lets the employer sell the labour of an indenture to a third party.

-Indenturees usually enter into an indenture for a specific payment or other benefit (such as transportation to a new place), or to meet a legal obligation, such as debt bondage.
+Indentures usually enter into an indenture for a specific payment or another benefit (such as transportation to a new place), or to meet a legal obligation, such as debt bondage.

 On completion of the contract, indentured servants were given their freedom, and occasionally plots of land.
 Indentured servitude was often brutal, with a high percentage of servants dying prior to the expiration of their indentures.

-In many countries, systems of indentured labor have now been outlawed, and are banned by the Universal Declaration of Human Rights as a form of slavery.
+In many countries, systems of indentured labour have now been outlawed, and are banned by the Universal Declaration of Human Rights as a form of slavery.